 "'Mind Traps' are cognitive distortions that generate and perpetuate Self-Created Stress.
 The inner voice of such stress-inducing thoughts is often called our Inner Critic or our Inner Opponent – yet we all have the ability to say 'no thanks' to that voice when it tries to sabotage our health, our relationships, or finances, or our careers."

-Includes the link to the one hour "class" on eliminating Mind Traps
+Here's the link to my one hour "class" on eliminating Mind Traps

 Letting Go of "MeMeMe"